madslundt/NetCoreMicroservicesSample/README.md

  - **Queries**: Queries used to get data when client wants to read data.
  - **Commands**: Commands used to write data when client wants to modify data.
  - **EventHandlers**: Handlers for events to take action when events are being published.
- - **Repository**: Repository used with eventsourcing when modifying data in the application.
+ - **Repository**: Repository used with event sourcing when modifying data in the application.
 This will also publish the correct events.

 Next to the microservice is the data model.
 This contain the migrations, models and update handlers (if using event sourcing) for the database.
 <br />